 But when it looked like the job was more demanding than I imagined, I figured that I needed to incorporate bag training at home, else a lot of the sweat and grime that I had put in over the past few months would be rendered ineffective.

-After speaking to my coaches and some friends, I decided on getting a floor punching bag for my backyard gym, and it’s been the best decision I have ever taken in my life.
+After speaking to my coaches and some friends, I decided on getting a floor punching bag for my home gym, and it’s been the best decision I have ever taken in my life.

 You know the ones that you can install anywhere?
-The ones that the MMA gods bestowed upon us poor apartment dwellers who cannot afford to drill holes randomly on walls and garage ceilings to install a garage punching bag?
+The ones that the MMA gods bestowed upon us poor apartment dwellers who cannot afford to drill holes randomly on walls and garage ceilings?

 That’s the one that I am talking about.

 Floor Punching Bags come in all sorts of shapes and sizes, and boast of features that rival their uppity, wall-hanging counterparts.

 If you have been holding off on bag training because you thought that you couldn’t do without a hanging bag, wait till you read this blog post.

 I am going to talk to you about my experience with floor hanging bags and also share with you, a list of the best floor hanging bags that I found during the course of my research.